MCP Server

 agent.listList all registered agents

-agent.suspendSuspend an agent
+agent.suspendSuspend an agent by ID

 Full job lifecycle from posting through resolution.